LimaoC/sudoku-solver/README.md

 A sudoku solver using a recursive backtracking algorithm implemented in Python 3.

 ## Usage
 The input sudoku is a single 81 character long string with 0s or whitespaces in place of the blank tiles.
 Examples of running main.py are shown below.
+Sudokus pulled from https://sudoku.com.au/.
 Expert difficulty puzzle:
 ![Screenshot](https://github.com/LimaoC/sudokusolver/blob/main/Images/expert_solved.PNG)
 Unsolvable puzzle: